Joki79/Cairo-s-principles-of-visualization/README.md

 # Cairo-s-principles-of-visualization
 Number of hailstorms in Denver, Collin and Laramie over the past 30 years

-This project is a part of my work done for the Coursera Data Science specialization by University of Michigan.
-We were given the overall assignemnet instructions but the research question and the data source are my ideas.
+These 2 projects are a part of my work done for the Coursera Data Science specialization by University of Michigan.

+We were given the overall assignemnet instructions for the 1st project  but the research question and the data source are my ideas.

-# Denver, Collin or Laramie?
+Denver, Collin or Laramie?
 Which county has had the most hailstorms over the past 30 years ?

 This visual is supposed to attract readers attention by displaying two apparently 'contradictory' graphs.
 The final purpose of the visual is to help reader to answer the research question: 'Which county had the most hailstorms over the past 30 years?' and to illustrate how graphics can lie.